Back To Philosophy

 Criterion A: Identification of issue and justification (3 marks)

-Identifying the philosophical issue raised by the stimulus and justifying the connection
+How clearly a philosophical issue is identified in the stimulus and the connection is justified.

 Criterion B: Clarity (4 marks)